 Due to the restrictions of COVID 19 Risk Management and operational preparedness performance indicators have been problematic to meet especially in relation to Operational Intelligence.
-Premise being closed and having their own restrictions in place have hampered efforts to reach targets.
+Premises being closed and having their own restrictions in place have hampered efforts to reach targets.
+This picked up in Q4 and will return to 'business as usual' in 2022-2023.